 The James C. Bradford Memorial Student Poster Award is jointly sponsored by the Middle Atlantic Reproduction and Teratology Association (MARTA) and Sanofi.
 This award recognizes the best poster presentation by a student or postdoctoral fellow at the annual meetings of the Society for Birth Defects Research and Prevention and Developmental Neurotoxicology Society (DNTS).
 Students and postdoctoral fellows whose abstracts are submitted by the February 15 deadline and are accepted for poster presentation are automatically considered for this award.
 The recipients of this award will be announced during the Society for Birth Defects Research and Prevention Business Meeting.

-Take advantage of this great networking opportunity.
-Join us for dinner, conversation, and networking at the Student and Postdoctoral Fellows Career Event.
-As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry.
+The Student and Postdoctoral Fellows Career Event is a great networking opportunity that will take place on the evening of Sunday, June 26.
+This event is open to all trainee attendees of the BDRP, DNTS, and OTIS annual meetings.
+As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry while enjoying drinks and dessert.
 This is also an opportunity for you to discuss your future and the various career paths available to you.

 Whether you want to join the game or cheer on your colleagues, don’t miss this lively event!
 For the past 40+ years the attendees of the Society for Birth Defects Research and Prevention meeting have gathered on a local volleyball court and enjoyed a friendly, albeit competitive, game of volleyball.
 Those who want to participate should meet in the hotel lobby bright and early on the last day of the meeting.

 Become More Involved